rancher/docs/content/rancher/v2.x/en/cluster-admin/cleaning-cluster-nodes/_index.md

 ## Imported Cluster Nodes

 For imported clusters, the process for removing Rancher from its nodes is a little different.
-You can the option of simply deleting the cluster in the Rancher UI, or your can run a script that removes Rancher components from the nodes.
+You have the option of simply deleting the cluster in the Rancher UI, or your can run a script that removes Rancher components from the nodes.
 Both options make the same deletions.

 {{% tabs %}}
 {{% tab "By UI / API" %}}